Analysis | The GOP’s Marjorie Taylor Greene problem is spinning out of control

-Then she won, and Republicans tried to put a good face on it — even falsely claiming she had disavowed QAnon and suggesting we should move on.
+Then she won, and Republicans tried to put a good face on it — even falsely claiming she had disavowed QAnon and suggesting the country should move on.

 That posture is looking increasingly untenable.

-Now that Greene is in Congress, the situation has spun further out of control for the GOP, with a steady stream of revelations about her extreme views and advocacy for fringe causes and conspiracy theories.
+Now that Greene is in Congress, the situation has spun further out of control for the GOP, with a steady stream of revelations about her extreme views and advocacy for fringe causes and baseless claims.
 That stream combined with Greene’s puzzling defense of herself should make Republicans wonder how long they can put up with this.

-Tuesday’s new revelation is particularly pertinent — and ugly.
-CNN’s K-File reported that Greene’s Facebook feed featured several endorsements of violence against Democrats and federal agents.
+Tuesday’s revelation is particularly pertinent — and ugly.
+CNN’s KFile reported that Greene’s Facebook feed featured several endorsements of violence against Democrats and federal agents.
 In one case, she liked a comment that said “a bullet to the head would be quicker” than removing Rep. Nancy Pelosi (D-Calif.) from her speakership.
 She also liked a comment about Pelosi that said “through removal or death, doesn’t matter, as long as she goes.”
-She responded to another commenter who suggested hanging former president Barack Obama and former secretary of state Hillary Clinton by saying, “Stage is being set.
+She responded to another commenter who suggested hanging former president Barack Obama and former secretary of state Hillary Clinton by saying: “Stage is being set.
 Players are being put in place.
 We must be patient.
 This must be done perfectly or liberal judges would let them off.”
-She also liked comments suggesting execution for FBI agents who were viewed as working with the “deep state” against then-President Trump.
+She also liked comments suggesting execution for FBI agents who were viewed as working with the “deep state” against then-President Donald Trump.

 Greene’s comments on these matters come to light just three weeks after Trump supporters, including many QAnon subscribers, stormed the U.S. Capitol.
-Some indicated they intended to harm lawmakers, including chanting “Hang Mike Pence” for Vice President Mike Pence’s refusal to take extraordinary action to overturn the 2020 election results.
+Some indicated they intended to harm lawmakers, with chants of “Hang Mike Pence” for Vice President Mike Pence’s refusal to take extraordinary action to overturn the 2020 election results.
 In other words, we have evidence that a member of Congress promoted the kind of extremism and even bloodlust that led to an attempted insurrection at the Capitol.

 The development comes on top of many others, including:

-- Supporting the false QAnon conspiracy theory that holds there is a global pedophile cabal involving top U.S. political figures.
+- Supporting the false QAnon claims that hold there is a global pedophile cabal involving top U.S. political figures.

-- In another Facebook post revealed this week, promoting the “Frazzledrip” conspiracy theory about Clinton and a top aide, Huma Abedin, supposedly engaging in a satanic ritual and involving the murder and mutilation of a child.
+- In another Facebook post revealed this week, promoting the false “Frazzledrip” claim about Clinton and a top aide, Huma Abedin, supposedly engaging in a satanic ritual involving the murder and mutilation of a child.

 - Liking a comment suggesting the 2018 massacre of students in Parkland, Fla., was a “false flag” and calling a student gun-control activist who attended the school “little Hitler”

-- Claiming much the same thing about the school shooting at Sandy Hook Elementary in Newtown, Conn.
-Greene responded to a user who said it was a “STAGGED [sic] SHOOTING,” by saying, “That’s all true.”
+- Claiming much the same thing about the 2012 school shooting at Sandy Hook Elementary in Newtown, Conn.
+Greene responded to a user who said it was a “STAGGED [sic] SHOOTING” by saying, “That’s all true.”

 - Baselessly claiming Pelosi cited the need for monthly school shootings to pass gun legislation.